-report by the NSA was said by the newspaper to describe the PRC's missile technology transfer to Libya that month, helping Libya to develop the Al Fatah SRBM with a range of 600 miles.
+Beginning in 2000, public reports appeared on PRC assistance to Libya's missile program.
+The Defense Department discovered in December 1999 that the PRC had plans to build a hypersonic wind tunnel in Libya for missile design, reported the Washington Times (January 21, 2000).
+A classified March 2, 2000 report by the NSA was said by the newspaper to describe the PRC's missile technology transfer to Libya that month, helping Libya to develop the Al Fatah SRBM with a range of 600 miles.
 CPMIEC allegedly began cooperating with Libya in March 1999, according to the Washington Times (April 13, 2000).
 The June 30, 2000 Washington Times, citing a classified NSA report, said that the PRC was training Libyan missile experts at the Beijing University of Aeronautics and Astronautics.
-Aside from wind tunnels, PRC assistance has also covered navigational and guidance systems, reported Jane's Defense Weekly (February 13, 2002).
+Aside from wind tunnels, PRC aid has also covered navigational and guidance systems, reported Jane's Defense Weekly (February 13, 2002).
 The DCI's August 2000 report publicly confirmed PRC missile assistance to Libya for the first time.
 The DCI's November 2003 report said that in the first half of 2003, Libya continued to depend on assistance from PRC and other "entities" for developing ballistic missiles.
-A news report in February 2004 said that the Pakistani network headed by A.Q.
-Khan sold Libya a nuclear bomb design that originated in China, raising questions about China's role in and knowledge about proliferation.18
+A report in February 2004 said that the Pakistani network headed by A.Q.
+Khan sold Libya a nuclear bomb design that originated in China, raising questions about China's role in and knowledge about proliferation.
+19 However, after Libya agreed to abandon WMD programs, Jane's Defense Weekly reported on August 18, 2004, that inspectors found that Libya had not built a wind tunnel.